tudat-team/tudat-developer-docs/source/primer/docs/sphinx.rst

         :width: 200px
         :align: center

-Unpublished (or "hidden") versions can still be viewed online (and shared with others through a link) by clicking on the readthedocs menu and selecting "Builds".
+Unpublished (or "hidden") versions can still be activated (by authorized users) to be viewed online (and shared with others through a link) by clicking on the readthedocs menu and selecting "Builds", then "Versions" and activate build.

 .. figure:: _static/builds.png
     :width: 200px